 - We promise never to bait or mislead fans via social media or any other outlet.

-- We know there is a long road ahead of us to ensure that the queer community is properly and fairly represented on TV.
+- It is accepted there is a long road ahead of us to ensure that the queer community is properly and fairly represented on TV.
 We pledge to begin that journey today.

 In addition, this resolution makes a great point about ‘co-opting’ – ie. EXPLOITING – others’ experiences in your writing, especially cutting out those with that experience from the process.